Down for the Count's Wedding Suppliers Directory

-If you're reading this article, chances are you've already seen Marcus' photography on our website - he was the person we trusted to take our new studio and live portraits.
+If you're reading this article, you'll already have seen Marcus' live and studio photography on our website - he was THE person we trust when we need more photographs.
 We first met Marcus in January 2016 when he took photos of our Swing Orchestra in performance at Aylesbury Waterside Theatre, and I was immediately drawn to the fantastic quality of his pictures.

 Marcus is a wedding photographer based in Buckinghamshire, and he definitely has a unique way of getting the most out of the people he is photographing (I would tell you more, but I don't want to give the game away) - and the quality of his pictures on our website hopefully speaks for themselves.

 Marcus is also a busy commercial and corporate photographer.
 Take a look at this handsome wedding band for hire which he recently photographed:

 We met Sarah Legge at a great countryside wedding in September 2018, although we're fairly certain we've crossed paths before but couldn't quite remember where.
 Sarah is lovely and has a great style which you can see on her website.